 Cat Body Language: The Way Your Cat Communicates

 Humans are unique in that we use language to communicate with one another.
 However, many other animals use body language to communicate, including our cats.
 As cat parents, we may often wonder what our cats are trying to tell us.
-But if you are well-versed in cat body language, then you just might be able to decipher their message.
-Cats use a lot of different cues to communicate with us.
-So learning how to tune in to what your cat is trying to tell you can improve their life and yours.
+If you are well-versed in cat body language, then you just might be able to decipher their message.
+Cats use a lot of different cues to communicate with us, so learning how to tune in to what your cat is trying to tell you can improve their life and yours.
 Moreover, knowing how to read when your cat is content, anxious, scared, or defensive can help you manage their environment in an optimal way.

 Why Do Cats Use Body Language To Communicate?

 When we think about how cats communicate, we may think about verbal communication such as meows and purrs.
 But did you know that cats meow more at humans than with each other?
 Cats learned to meow to communicate with humans, but when they communicate with each other they primarily do so through body language (Turner et al., 2017).
 We often think of cats as solitary creatures, but the fact that they use subtle body language cues to communicate with each other and with humans tells us that they are social animals (Springer, 2008).

 What Signals Do Cats Use To Communicate With Body Language?

 When observing a cat for cues about their emotions, it is important to observe the following:

 - Eyes: Are the pupils dilated?
 Are the eyes relaxed or hardened?
 Wide open or half closed?